monsieuroeuf/ians-after-effects-scripts/readme.md

 Hi.
 Here's a smattering of little scripts that I've found helpful when using After Effects.
 They're written in TypeScript and then compiled into JavaScript that After Effects understands.

+I've been using these scripts for a long time, but there are always gonna be bugs.
+Always – always – back up your work (always).

 ## Requirements

 Everything you need is in the zip file.
 Skip to the next bit.